mpg-age-bioinformatics/bit/README.md

 It uses git for code versioning and ownCloud for storing and exchanging data.
 It avoids the costs of data versioning by logging changes in the data storage platform on github.

-It is primarly made for multiple users working on the same projects on an HPC cluster but it can be easely used on local/cloud/non-HPC machines without changes to the code.
+It is primarly made for multiple users working on the same projects on an HPC cluster but it can be easily used on local/cloud/non-HPC machines without changes to the code.

-Data is transfered over curl to avoid the risks of mounted drives and the need for ftp access.
+Data is transferred using http requests through the ownClowd API to avoid the risks of mounted drives and the need for ftp access.

-Everytime data is uploaded to ownClowd, the upload is registered on the respective wiki on github together with an hyperlink to the respective folder.
+Every time data is uploaded to ownClowd, the upload is registered on the respective wiki on github together with an hyperlink to the respective folder.

 ###### Concept